yoonsikp/csc301-java-pizza-parlour/README.md

 have a Delivery, but rather than having Order create a new Delivery when needed, we had a separate DeliveryHandler that is the only class responsible for making and setting Delivery objects.

-# Design Patterns we Debated Using
+# Design Patterns that were not Used

 Factory Design Pattern: <br />
     We considered using a factory design pattern and to have one factory interface that is implemented by a